Zest-studi-o/P01-Allotment-gardens/README.md

 - **Contact us page.**
   - Form.
     - This section has a contact form in which the user can further enquire about how to join or any other queries they might have.
-The form has input fields for name, surname, email address, radio buttons to select the location preferred and a box in which they can include their question, there is a contact us button call to action, the form uses form validation, so the user must fill up all the information to be able to submit.
+The form has input fields for name, surname, email address, radio buttons to select the location preferred and a box in which they can include their question, there is a contact us button call to action, it uses form validation, so the user must fill up all the information to be able to submit.
     - The user can find an easy way to contact City Gardens to apply for an allotment and also to ask general questions or make suggestions.

     ![Contact us](docs/contact-page.png)

-    - This form page is designed to be responsive in all screen sizes and adjusts to tablets and phones using the flex-box model and  media queries
+    - This form page is designed to be responsive in all screen sizes and adjusts to tablets and phones using the flex-box model and  media queries.

     ![Contact us mockup](docs/contact-page-mockup.png)